imagingbook/gopro-file-renamer/README.md

   a few options to select.
 For example (on Win11):<br>
   ![img.png](docs/images/directory-chooser-marked.png)<br>
   Click `Select` to start renaming or `Cancel` to stop.
 A protocol is output to the console.

+* The program can also be executed by double-clicking the JAR file but in this case no console output will be displayed.

 ## Disclaimer